 As a marine biologist, you may work for a university, the government, or a nonprofit organization that is focused on the water.
-You may work with wildlife, doing research, working as a naturalist, researcher, consultant, guide, or in some other role.
+You may work with wildlife, doing research, working as a naturalist, researcher, consultant, guide, as an underwater photographer, or in some other role.

-This travel job clearly requires more education and training than many of these other jobs, but if your dream is to travel and spend a lot of time near the ocean, this is something to work towards.
+This travel job clearly requires more education and training than many of these other jobs, but if your dream is to travel and spend a lot of time near the ocean, this may be something that you want to work towards.

 This is one of the best travel jobs because it allows you to travel full-time and be your own boss.